This Code of Ethics and Business Conduct applies to all Employees.

 The Company requires that each Employee disclose any situations that reasonably would be expected to give rise to a conflict of interest.
 If you suspect that you have a conflict of interest, or something that others could reasonably perceive as a conflict of interest, you must report it to your supervisor, your Divisional Human Resources Representative or the Vice President, Human Resources who will work with you to determine where you have a conflict of interest and, if so, how best to address it.
 Employees must take care to ensure that they identify and avoid any situation of actual or apparent conflict of interest, whether the situation involves the Employee directly or a member of the Employee’s immediate family.

 A “conflict of interest” occurs when an Employee’s personal interests (which may include interests of members of the Employee’s family, which for the purposes of the Code shall include an Employee’s spouse, common law or life partner, brothers, sisters, parents, in-laws, and children whether such relations are by blood, marriage or adoption) interfere, or appear to interfere, in any way with the interests of the Company.
 Business decisions and actions must be made in the best interests of the Company and should not be influenced by personal considerations or relationships.
-A conflict situation can arise when an Employee of Magellan takes actions or has interests that may make it difficult to perform his or her Company work objectively and effectively.
+A conflict situation can arise when an Employee takes actions or has interests that may make it difficult to perform his or her Company work objectively and effectively.
 Conflicts of interests may also arise when an Employee, or members of his or her family, receives improper gifts, entertainment or personal benefits as a result of his or her position in the Company.
 Improper gifts, entertainment or personal benefits include gifts, entertainment or personal benefits of greater than nominal value or that are material to the Employee.
 One item on its own may not be material but a series from the same person or company may be material and therefore, improper.

 Giving gifts and entertainment to customers, suppliers and other business associates is also prohibited by Magellan when the gifts or entertainment are of greater than nominal value or are intended to bribe or influence the recipient, or when the law prohibits them.
 An Employee may not give or receive a gift, benefit or entertainment when they know that doing so will violate the business practices of the other party.
 Employees are advised to read and become familiar with the terms of Magellan’s corporate policy 1.08, Anti-Corruption.